python-websockets/websockets/docs/design.rst

 :meth:`~protocol.WebSocketCommonProtocol.recv` waits for the next message in the queue or for :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` to terminate, whichever comes first.
-It relies on :func:`~asyncio.wait` for waiting on two tasks in parallel.
-As a consequence, even though it's waiting on the transfer data task, it doesn't propagate cancellation to that task.
+It relies on :func:`~asyncio.wait` for waiting on two futures in parallel.
+As a consequence, even though it's waiting on a :class:`~asyncio.Future` signalling the next message and on :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task`, it doesn't propagate cancellation to them.

 :meth:`~protocol.WebSocketCommonProtocol.ensure_open` is called by :meth:`~protocol.WebSocketCommonProtocol.send`,